 I recently wrote an article illuminating the need for PrEP to extend to sex workers and it showed me how little research is being done concerning this population.
 In 2013, the U.S. Women and PrEP Working Group responded to this lack of research by conducting their own informal interviews with 100 female-identified individuals across six different cities in the United States.
 The goal, not being scientific or statistical rigor, was to get a sense of common themes and perspectives from women on HIV and PrEP.

-Women have unique concerns and considerations
+Unique concerns and considerations

 The working group learned that most women did not know what PrEP for HIV prevention was at all.
 The concerns that women brought up were really unique.
 Aside from cost, access to medications, and side effects, these women were also concerned with coercion to take the medication by partners, difficulty negotiating condom usage with partners, and drug interactions with hormone therapies and recreational drugs.

 What has your experience obtaining PrEP been like? (check all that apply)